mui/material-ui/docs/src/pages/components/selects/selects.md

 [overrides documentation page](/customization/components/).

 The first step is to style the `InputBase` component.
-Once it's styled, you can either use it directly as a text field or provide it to the select `input` property to have a `select` field.
+Once it's styled, you can either use it directly as a text field or provide it to the select `input` prop to have a `select` field.

 {{"demo": "pages/components/selects/CustomizedSelects.js"}}